backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Import & Datasources.md

 }
 ```

 - In the above example remote state block uses the local backend to load state data from the path in the config section.
+	- The behaviour of *local-only data sources* is the same as all other data sources, but their *result data exists only temporarily during a Terraform operation, and is re-calculated each time a new plan is created*.
 - *Terraform remote state also supports a remote backend type for use with remote systems, such as Terraform Cloud or Consul*.
+- `data` block has the same dependency resolution as normal resources.
+- *`lifecycle` meta-argument is not supported by the `data` block*.

 ## Imports
 - Terraform `import` is used for bringing the existing infrastructure under its management.